 Plastic surgery for teenagers can be a sensitive topic, but rhinoplasty is actually quite appropriate for adolescent patients if performed at the right time and in the right way.
 The nose is one of the earliest facial structures to develop and greatly influences the appearance of the entire face.
 For many people, the nose they have at 16 or 17 is the nose they are likely to have forever.
-I perform rhinoplasty (“nose job”) procedures at my Chicago practice to enhance my teen patients’ appearance without changing the character of their faces.
+I perform rhinoplasty at my plastic surgery practice in Chicago to enhance my teen patients’ appearance without changing the character of their faces.

 Unfortunately, I understand the harsh reality that most adolescent patients consider this surgery because they’ve been made fun of for their noses.
 In fact, the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) estimates that 76% of plastic surgery procedures performed on teens are requested because of bullying.
 This is a sobering statistic.
 Bullying can have far-reaching, long-term effects, and the feelings created by put-downs can stay with victims long into adulthood.
 Thus, if a child is regularly bullied for the appearance of his or her nose, he or she is likely to still feel self-conscious about it even as the years go by.